Subsidy period: Culture

 The Vietnamese population had little exposure to Western culture, literature, films, and music, which were all tightly controlled by the government.
-The literature that being circulated was mainly classical, Russian, socialist, leftist, critical realism, socialist realism, and positive romanticism; schools of thought that were considered “negative” or “cheap” were not allowed to be publicized.
+The literature that being circulated was mainly classical, Russian, socialist, leftist, critical realism, socialist realism, and positive romanticism; schools of thought that were considered "negative" or "cheap" were not allowed to be publicized.
 Literature was mainly used to promote socialism-communism, patriotism, collectivism, love of labor, and internationalism.

-Allowed genres of music included Western classical music such as symphonies and opera, folk songs and red music.
-Pre-war music, yellow music, pop, ca trù, chầu văn, nhã nhạc, and music from “capitalist” countries were banned.
+Permitted genres of music included Western classical music such as symphonies and operas, folk songs and red music.
+Pre-war music, yellow music, pop, ca trù, chầu văn, nhã nhạc, and music from "capitalist" countries were banned.
 At the end of the subsidy period, the ban on light music was lifted.

 Movies were only available on film, not on television, and were mainly shown in theaters, at traveling shows, and on television at certain times.
 At the end of the subsidy era, commercial films were accepted to a certain extent.
-Foreign films shown were mainly from the Soviet Union and other socialist countries (Chinese films were banned after the 1979 Sino-Vietnamese War), as well as films from France, the United States, the United Kingdom, India.
+Foreign films shown were mainly from the Soviet Union and other socialist countries (Chinese films were banned after the 1979 Sino-Vietnamese War), as well as films from France, the United States, the United Kingdom, and India.
 Vietnamese films mainly promoted combat and industrial production, with some pre-1945 works of critical realism being adapted.

 The state focused on combating superstition and promoting science.
 Newspapers did not carry commercial advertisements.
 The newspapers were very similar in their views and ideas, differing only in that they served different audiences.
 The press did not pursue profits and were subsidized.
 Artists and writers worked in state agencies and organizations and were paid salaries by the state like civil servants.

 Society

 Beyond the economic consequences, the subsidy economy period in Vietnam was also a time of social and political isolation and suspicion.
 Although there were no formal laws, the state was quite cautious toward Westerners and foreigners due to ideological differences and security concerns.
 Vietnamese people were largely prevented from interacting with foreigners.
 Anyone who violated this rule would be interrogated by the police.
 Tourism was not a priority, and immigration controls were very strict.

 The gap between rich and poor was very small.
 Education and healthcare were subsidized, although equipment at the time was quite poor.
-University graduates all had jobs but were assigned by the state, they could not choose their careers, although they did not experience unemployment.
+University graduates all had jobs assigned by the state; they could not choose their careers, although they did not experience unemployment.
 University entrance exams were very difficult, requiring high standards.
 There was a strong sense of community in society.
-There were not many forms of entertainment, but the population were less stressed by work and material needs compared to the following Đổi Mới period.
+There were not many forms of entertainment, but the population was less stressed by work and material needs compared to the following Đổi Mới period.